 Modern DSLRs have so many features that it is sometimes difficult to keep track of all the settings.
 One of my biggest concerns is that a shot will be ruined because some switch was not in the correct setting for what I wanted to create.
-I don’t want to be like the wedding photographer that shot an entire wedding with the camera set to the small JPEG setting.
+I don’t want to be like the wedding photographer who accidentally shot an entire wedding with the camera set to the small JPEG setting.

 To help ensure that such things are unlikely to happen, I decided to take a lesson from the way pilots operate.
 Pilots don’t just jump in the pilot’s seat and take off.
 Instead, they have a list of items that they check.
 Similarly, photographers can have a list of things to check before starting a photo session.
 Thus, the subject of this article is creating a photographer’s list of things to check to make sure that everything is done right.